khval/AmosKittens/compatibility/AMOS_the_creator.md

 **Execute.AMOS**

-Exit qucik with any error, I think this one works.
+Exit qucik without any error, I think this one works.

 **Get_Time.AMOS**